top of page

 Julie Leonardi is a lifelong Macomb County resident, working mom, homeowner in Roseville, and dedicated school bus driver who has spent nearly 20 years serving local families while raising her own.
 Many students know her simply as “Miss Julie,” a familiar and trusted presence in their daily lives.
 Through years of hard work and service, she has built strong ties throughout the community.
 Raised her family in a Fraser co-op community and later purchasing a home in Roseville, Julie understands firsthand the perseverance and responsibility it takes to create a stable life for a family.
 She has also been deeply involved in the special needs community for the past 15 years and has strong ties to the Muscular Dystrophy Association.
 Her life has been shaped by family, hard work, and a deep commitment to the Macomb County community she has always called home.

-Julie Leonardi believes every family deserves to feel safe in their home, on their street, and in their community.
-Safe neighborhoods start with supporting law enforcement, backing first responders, and making sure local communities have the tools they need to protect families.
+Julie firmly maintains that every family deserves to feel safe in their home, on their street, and in their community.
+Safe neighborhoods start with supporting law enforcement through training and resources, backing first responders, strengthening mental health services and making sure local communities have the tools they need to protect each and every resident.
 Public safety is not a partisan issue — it is a basic responsibility.

 Julie BACKS THE BLUE!